binary-tools

 // return [232, 3, 1, 0, 1, 0, 1, 0]

-writeTo(format, values, buffer, index) will write the bytes to the provided buffer (any Array-like object).
+writeTo(format, values, buffer, index) will write the bytes of the value to the provided buffer (any Array-like object).
 Writing starts on index.
 If index is ommited, it is assumed index=0.

 // Create a Uint8Array with size=4